Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/security/defender-endpoint/run-av-scan.md

 ## <a name="api-description"></a>API açıklaması

-Cihazda Microsoft Defender Virüsten Koruma taraması başlatın.
+Bir cihazda virüsten koruma taraması Microsoft Defender başlatın.

 ## <a name="limitations"></a>Sınırlamalar